prs-eth/DeFlow/README.md

 <image src="misc/overview.png"/>
 </p>

-This repository is the official implementation:
+This repository is the official implementation of paper:

- <b>DeFlow: Self-supervised 3D Motion Estimation of Debris Flow.</b> CVPRW 2023
+<b>DeFlow: Self-supervised 3D Motion Estimation of Debris Flow</b>, CVPRW 2023.

+Existing work on scene flow estimation focuses on autonomous driving and mobile robotics, while automated solutions are lacking for motion in nature, such as that exhibited by debris flows.
+We propose \deflow, a model for 3D motion estimation of debris flows, together with a newly captured dataset.
+We adopt a novel multi-level sensor fusion architecture and self-supervision to incorporate the inductive biases of the scene.
+We further adopt a multi-frame temporal processing module to enable flow speed estimation over time.
+Our model achieves state-of-the-art optical flow and depth estimation on our dataset, and fully automates the motion estimation for debris flows.

 ## Installation :national_park:
 First clone our repository: